ShaziaSadique/CTF-Writeups/TryHackMe/ContentDiscovery/Notes.md

 ## Manual Discovery-Common Files
-*Robots.txt*
-- A file that tells search engines which parts of a site they can or cannot index.
-- Sometimes admins list sensitive folders here (e.g., `/staff-portal`).
+*Robots.txt* is a file that tells search engines which parts of a site they can or cannot index.
+Sometimes admins list sensitive folders here (e.g., `/staff-portal`).

-*Sitemap.xml*
-- A file that lists all the pages the site owner wants search engines to know about.
-- Can reveal hidden or sensitive endpoints (e.g., `/customers/login`, `/s3cr3t-area`).
-- Also shows parameters like `id=` in URLs, which hint at possible input points to test.
-- Useful for mapping the attack surface quickly during reconnaissance.
+*Sitemap.xml* is a file that lists all the pages the site owner wants search engines to know about.
+Can reveal hidden or sensitive endpoints (e.g., `/customers/login`, `/s3cr3t-area`).
+Also shows parameters like `id=` in URLs, which hint at possible input points to test.
+Useful for mapping the attack surface quickly during reconnaissance.

 -----------------------------------------------------------------------------------------------------------------------
 ## Manual Discovery - Headers & Framework Stack
-*HTTP Headers*
-Http headers are revealed when the web server responds to a request It includes Server and X-Powered-By that expose the web server software and laguage/framework the application runs on.
+*HTTP Headers* are revealed when the web server responds to a request.
+It includes Server and X-Powered-By that expose the web server software and laguage/framework the application runs on.

-*Framework Stack*
 Explore the page source and copyright issues for the framework that is used.

 -----------------------------------------------------------------------------------------------------------------------
 ## OSINT - Search Engines & Web Tools
-*OSINT*
 Open-Source Intelligence is the process of gathering publicly available information about a target without directly interacting with it.
  `site:` | Search within a specific website
  `inurl:` | Find pages with a word in the URL